cqdowning/cytoblast/ProjectDocument.md

 *Scheduling* - One of my biggest regrets with this project was not maintaining a strict schedule for development.
 At the beginning, features that were critical for development would not be done quickly enough which delayed further features from being developed.
 If I had set stricter deadlines, I could have planned for when each feature would be completed and if someone was busy with other work I could have quickly reassigned tasks to someone who could meet the deadline.
 Development speed ended up being slower than I would have liked and I had to implement a few features myself to keep development moving.

+#### Closing Thoughs on Logistics Problems

 I have never worked on such a large project that required development to be this fast-paced, let alone one where I had to manage a team.
 I vastly underestimated how long it would take to develop certain features.
 I feel like I could have made more efficient use of my team members' time by the aforementioned scheduling and keeping better track of all the features.
-Cytoblast became an incredible learning experience for me and I feel I better understand what it takes to be a project manager.
+Nevertheless, Cytoblast became an incredible learning experience for me and I feel I better understand what it takes to be a project manager.

 ### Templates and Design
 As the producer, I was responsible for the game design.
 To ensure everyone was on the same page, I created base classes for features that needed to be further developed.
 I also took on any tasks that needed to be completed quickly but the other team members already had work or the feature did not apply to the other roles.